 If you’re an incorporated and financially successful professional, you’re likely going to be in a high tax bracket when you pull money out of your RSP.
 You may even be at a higher tax bracket than you’re in today.
 This depends on your income in retirement and if the government decides to change those brackets in the future.

 (Not sure if incorporating is the right move for you?
-This can be a fantastic financial planning tool, and it’s one we don’t want you to miss out on if it would benefit you.
-Click here to read about the telltale signs it’s time to incorporate your business)
+Click here for the telltale signs it’s time to incorporate your business)

 If You Have a Corporation

 Instead of an RSP, we recommend leaving your money in your corporation and utilizing your corporate structure to get the maximum benefit of tax-deferred growth.

 At Ocean 6, we have innovative ways of helping our clients invest for retirement and take money out of their corporation in a tax-efficient way that doesn’t involve making a deal with the Government.

 Do you want to learn more about structuring your retirement and utilizing your corp?
 We should talk about what our financial planning process The Blueprint can do for you.

 The Blueprint by Ocean 6 is an innovative plan to help Canadian business owners organize and clarify their financial future.
 It’s an experience that leaves you excited instead of keeping you up at night with uncertainty.